ST. PAUL'S

 SERVING LAWRENCE COUNTY, THE SHENANGO VALLEY, GREENVILLE / NORTHERN MERCER COUNTY, AND GROVE CITY

-St. Paul’s is a nonprofit, faith-based senior living community, serving more than 600 older adults daily through a full continuum of care.
-Services offered include home care, community living, independent living, personal care, memory care, short stay care, rehabilitation and long-term skilled nursing.
+St. Paul’s is a nonprofit, faith-based senior living community in Greenville, Pa., providing care and accommodations to nearly 400 individuals.
+Services offered include home care, independent living, personal care, memory care, short stay rehabilitation and long-term skilled nursing care.

 The mission of St. Paul’s is to provide meaning, richness of life, health care, and other support services, while maintaining and enhancing the dignity of human life.
 The vision of St. Paul’s is to create a sense of belonging and purpose by providing a nurturing environment in a place you call home.